Sheep and Solar Panels: A Match Made in Agrivoltaic Heaven

 In Hawaii, the location and landscaping of Altus Power’s solar project make it difficult for landscapers to mow the grass — human landscapers, that is.
 As the Altus team searched for innovative solutions, a sheep herder in the area suggested letting ovine landscapers help take care of the grass.

-Since 2002, a sheep herd has been munching away at the vegetation at our project in Hawaii.
+For the past few years, a sheep herd has been munching away at the vegetation at our project in Hawaii.
 The woolly creatures have even become the unofficial mascots for a local elementary school.
 Students from that school have visited the project to learn about both livestock and renewable energy.
 (Goats and cows, meanwhile, aren’t invited to the agrivoltaic party — they are liable to chew on the wires and jump on the panels.)
 This agrivoltaic configuration carries other benefits, too, as Canary Media reports.

 Having sheep trim the grass in addition to or instead of gas-powered lawnmowers is a lower-emission way to maintain the land, and sheep can reach grass that lawnmowers can’t.
 Plus, the sheep’s droppings fertilize the soil under the panels.
 And farmers are lauding the practice, Canary adds.
 Illinois farmers Brooke and Chauncey Watson have 500 ewes grazing on more than 320 acres at nine Community Solar sites in Illinois, as Watson told the site.